 As in all other statistical procedures, we want to use a sample drawn at random from a population to make statements about the population.
 Chapters 3 and 4 discussed populations whose members are normally distributed with mean μ and standard deviation σ and used estimates of these parameters to design test statistics (such as F and t) that permitted us to examine whether or not some discrete treatment was likely to have affected the mean value of a variable of interest.
 Now, we add another parametric procedure, linear regression, to analyze experiments in which the samples were drawn from populations characterized by a mean response that varies continuously with the size of the treatment.
 To understand the nature of this population and the associated random samples, we return again to Mars, where we can examine the entire population of 200 Martians.

 Figure 2-1 showed that the heights of Martians are normally distributed with a mean of 40 cm and a standard deviation of 5 cm.
 In addition to measuring the heights of each Martian, let us also weigh each one.
 Figure 8-1 shows a plot in which each point represents the height x and weight y of one Martian.
 Since we have observed the entire population, there is no question that tall Martians tend to be heavier than short Martians.

 The relationship between height and weight in the population of 200 Martians, with each Martian represented by a circle.
 The weights at any given height follow a normal distribution.
-In addition, the mean weight of Martians at any given height increases linearly with height, and the variability in weight ...
+In addition, the mean weight of Martians at any given height increases linearly with height, and the variability in weight at any given ...